Asian stocks, euro hit by threat of Europe downgrades

 "The net effect of the data will likely be to reinforce European gloom, and highlight the divergence between U.S. and European data," said Kit Juckes, head of foreign exchange research at Societe Generale.

-The concerns over Europe hit Asian credit markets, with spreads on the iTraxx Asia ex-Japan investment grade index widening 4-5 basis points, in a further sign that investors were shunning risk.
+The concerns over Europe hit Asian credit markets, with spreads on the iTraxx Asia ex-Japan investment grade index opening 5-6 basis points wider, in a further sign that investors were shunning risk.

 Oil and industrial metals slid on Monday, both because they are seen as riskier assets linked to economic growth expectations and because they are priced in dollars, making them more expensive for many buyers when the U.S. currency gains.

-Crude was virtually unchanged on Tuesday, with the U.S. benchmark contract at $97.76 a barrel while Brent traded around $107.25.
-Copper slipped about 0.2 percent to around $7,590 a tonne.
+Crude was virtually unchanged on Tuesday, with the U.S. benchmark contract at $97.78 a barrel while Brent traded around $107.25.
+Copper slipped a touch to around $7,600 a tonne.

-Since hitting a record above $1,920 in September, gold has switched from a negative to a positive correlation with riskier commodities as investors' preference has shifted to the dollar as their safe-haven asset of choice.

-"It's all about anxiety and worry," said Nick Trevethan, senior commodities strategist at ANZ in Singapore.
-"Gold is just getting lumped in with other markets as risky assets, not necessarily for the right reason."

-(Additional reporting by Hideyuki Sano in Tokyo, Rujun Shen in Singapore and Ian Chua in Sydney; Editing by Richard Borsuk)
+(Additional reporting by Hideyuki Sano in Tokyo and Ian Chua in Sydney; Editing by Richard Borsuk)

 SYDNEY Asian shares turned mixed on Wednesday as investors everywhere awaited clarity on the Federal Reserve's future path for U.S. policy after a likely rate rise later in the day.